LauYeeYu/homepage/content/blog/git-usage-merging-en.md

 - **3-way merge**.
 If `HEAD` is not the ancestor of the branch to be merged, Git will create a new commit to merge the two branches.
 The graph below depicts the 3-way merge.
-In this case, Git will create a new commit to merge the two branches, where the new commit has two parents -- the last commit of the branch to be merged and the commit you are previously on.
+In this case, the new commit has two parents -- the last commit of the branch to be merged and the commit you are previously on.

   ```mermaid
   %%{init: {'gitGraph': {'mainBranchName': 'master'}} }%%